-- Whole School Collective Worship during one assembly each week, one assembly and one celebration. - Class Collective Worship on the days there is no assembly.
-Mon/Wed/Thurs - Circle-Time, PSHE and SMSC cross-curricular opportunities, including the promotion of British Values and the children's rRights, embedded through the Rights -Respecting Schools Award.
+- Whole School Collective Worship during one assembly each week. - Class Collective Worship on the days there is no assembly. - Circle-Time, PSHE and SMSC cross-curricular opportunities, including the promotion of British Values and the children's rights, embedded through the Rights Respecting Schools Award.